Pezzyace/todo-list-app/README.md

 # Todo list app

  - JS
-### Contains a table of list and a table of actions to be carried out for each list
+### Contains a table of list and a table of tasks on each list